Click here to sign in with or

 “We think that there’s something special about beta cells that they may be highly sensitized to respond to cues that cause membrane permeabilization,” Hill said.
 “They’re the only cell type in the whole body that can secrete insulin—they’re highly important.”

 “The microbiome plays a role in educating the immune system.
 If you don’t have that education, the immune system can be hyper-reactive,” Guillemin said.
-“We think there’s also this other layer here—if you don’t develop a pool of against future disruption, you’re more at risk for Type 1 diabetes.”
+“We think there’s also this other layer here—if you don’t develop a pool of beta cells against future disruption, you’re more at risk for Type 1 diabetes.”
 And a healthy, diverse microbiome plays a key role in building that cell population.

 In the future, Guillemin’s team imagines possible therapeutic applications for the finding.
 For example, proactively fortifying the microbiomes of high-risk infants with BefA-producing bacteria could prevent them from later developing Type 1 diabetes.